nmpowell/carbon-intensity-forecast-tracking/README.md

 Tracking differences between the UK National Grid's Carbon Intensity forecast and its eventual recorded value.

-The UK's National Grid Electricity System Operator (NGESO) publishes an API showing half-hourly carbon intensity in different GB regions.
-The data is based upon real, live generation statistics, values describing the relative carbon intensity of different energy sources, and a complex model describing inter-region interaction.
-It also has a 48-hour forecast.
+The UK's National Grid Electricity System Operator (NGESO) publishes an API showing half-hourly carbon intensity in different GB regions, together with a 48-hour forecast.
+The national data is based upon real metered generation statistics and values describing the relative carbon intensity of different energy sources (how much CO2 is released when generating the electricity).
+Regional data is based upon generation, forecast consumption, and a complex model describing inter-region interaction.

-For times in the future, forecasts are updated every half hour.
+Forecasts are updated every half hour.
 But [the API](https://carbon-intensity.github.io/api-definitions/#carbon-intensity-api-v2-0-0) does not seem to record historical forecasts.
 I want to know: how reliable are they?

 This repo uses GitHub Actions to do [git scraping](https://simonwillison.net/2020/Oct/9/git-scraping/).
 It is heavily inspired by [food-scraper](https://github.com/codeinthehole/food-scraper).

 ## Basic idea

-- Git scrape the National Grid Carbon Intensity API on a half-hourly basis.
+- Git scrape forecasts from the National Grid Carbon Intensity API on a half-hourly basis.
 - Scraping is performed by Github Actions on a [cron schedule](https://github.com/nmpowell/carbon-intensity-forecast-tracking/blob/main/.github/workflows/run.yaml) twice per hour (see [docs](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions)).
 - JSON data is downloaded from the [regional forward-48hr endpoint](https://carbon-intensity.github.io/api-definitions/#get-regional-intensity-from-fw48h) and saved to `data/`.
-For now, it is converted to a CSV format to save space and committed to this repo.
+It is converted to a CSV format to save space, and committed to this repo.

 - On a less regular basis, the data is parsed and summarised.